Rowan On: a new way to experience Rowan University

 For Holloway, the podcast fills a gap between curiosity and clarity.

 “Students and families want to understand what a path actually looks like, what you’ll learn, what you’ll do and where it can take you,” she said.
-“If someone is curious about paleontology, entrepreneurship, broadcasting or brewing science, Rowan On lets them hear directly from people living that work, right now.”
+“If (for example) someone is curious about paleontology, entrepreneurship, broadcasting or brewing science, Rowan On lets them hear directly from people living that work.”

 Rather than positioning success as a single track, the series highlights how Rowan supports multiple pathways, traditional, creative and interdisciplinary, helping learners build careers on their own terms.